Back to Trends

 Australian children and adolescents with a lower socioeconomic position were more likely to be living with overweight or obesity compared to those with a higher socioeconomic position.

-In 2014–15, one-third (32.7%) of boys with the lowest socioeconomic position were living with overweight or obesity, compared with more than one in five (21.6%) of those with the highest socioeconomic position.
-Similarly, almost four in ten (37.8%) girls with the lowest socioeconomic position were living with overweight or obesity, compared with just one in four (23.5%) of those with the highest socioeconomic position.1 There are increasing socio-economic inequities in rates of obesity and abdominal obesity among Australian children, in a trend that can also be seen across the US and Europe.2
+In 2022–23, one-third (33.0%) of boys with the lowest socioeconomic position were living with overweight or obesity, compared with one quarter (25.2%) of those with the highest socioeconomic position.
+Similarly, 34.6% of girls with the lowest socioeconomic position were living with overweight or obesity, compared with fewer than one in five (16.7%) of those with the highest socioeconomic position.1 There are increasing socio-economic inequities in rates of obesity and abdominal obesity among Australian children, in a trend that can also be seen across the US and Europe.2

 Overweight and obesity among children